-The Company's accounting treatment of transmission pipelines as per the provisions of Article 26-1 of the Accounting Treatment Standards for Public Natural Gas Utilities amended and promulgated in a document. referenced JING-NENG-ZI-No.10204600900 from the Ministry of Economic Affairs on February 27, 2013.
+The Company's accounting treatment of transmission pipelines as per the provisions of Article 26-1 of the Accounting Treatment Standards for Public Natural Gas Utilities amended promulgated in document. referenced and JING-NENG-ZI-No.10204600900 from the Ministry of Economic Affairs on February 27, 2013.
 "For those whose operating assets are acquired, replaced, relocated, or scrapped through payment or subsidies made by others, the amount collected shall be split into each business and recognized as deferred income after deducting the book value of the damaged or scrapped operating assets.
 In the subsequent years, they are amortized into income following the depreciation of related assets year by year.
 The abovementioned paragraph applies to the preparation of general financial reports."
 The provisions of the amendment have been implemented since January 1, 2013.
 According to a correspondence referenced NENG-YOU-ZI-No.10204600910 from the Bureau of Energy of the MOEA dated April 3, 2013, since Article 26-1 the Accounting Treatment Standards for Public Natural Gas Utilities was amended and promulgated on February 27, 2013, and Article 40 of the Standards stated that the implementation started from January 1, 2013, financial statements of businesses for 2013 shall comply with the Standards.
 Financial statements up to 2012 are subject to the provisions of the original standards, that is, the 2012 financial statements do not need to be adjusted.
 Therefore, since January 1, 2013, the Company has recognized the cost of contracted installation of transmission pipelines that is carried forward upon completion under the entry of gas transmission and sales equipment of "Property, plant and equipment".
-The relevant income received from the contracted installation of gas transmission pipelines is recognized under the long-term deferred income of "Non-current liabilities", and amortized and classified as income based on the depreciation period of the equipment.
+The relevant income received from the contracted installation of gas transmission pipelines is recognized under the long-term deferred income of